Multi-attribute community detection in International Trade Network: The model

 Hence, the difference $(\Delta E)_i$ is:

 where $N(i)$ is the set of neighbours of the node $i$.
 This expression allows the following interpretation of the Laplacian centrality of $i$.
 This centrality depends (in a quadratic way) on the strength and on the weights of the neighbours of $i$.
 As stressed in \cite{Qi2012} and \cite{Baruah}, compared with other standard centrality measures proposed for weighted networks (e.g. strength or betweenness centrality), the Laplacian centrality is an intermediate measure between global and local characterization of the importance of a vertex.
-The generalization to directed and weighted case follows\footnote{See \cite{Adiga} and \cite{Kissani} for two definitions of Laplacian energy for directed graphs.}, giving an expression for weighted and directed Laplacian centrality (in and out) $l_i^{in}$ and $l_i^{out}$ derived by formula (\ref{delta}).\\
+The generalization to directed and weighted case follows\footnote{See \cite{Adiga} and \cite{Kissani} for two definitions of Laplacian energy for directed graphs.}, giving an expression for weighted and directed Laplacian centrality (in and out) $l_i^{in}$ and $l_i^{out}$ derived by formula (\ref{delta}).

 In our analysis, we intend to aggregate different indicators.
-Indeed, as already stressed, each measure has peculiarities and characteristics that highlight various aspects of the exchange relations between countries,

-This heterogeneity requires an approach that cannot be simply based on the direct comparison among extremely different measures.

-Given that each index has specific unit measures and range of variations, we will focus on the various country centrality rankings rather than their absolute values.
+Indeed, as already stressed, each measure has peculiarities and characteristics that highlight various aspects of the exchange relations between countries. \\ This heterogeneity requires an approach that cannot be simply based on the direct comparison among extremely different measures. \\ Given that each index has specific unit measures and range of variations, we will focus on the various country centrality rankings rather than their absolute values.
 More specifically, first we calculate the country rankings according to any index, then we cluster countries according to their positions on those rankings.
 Indeed, each indicator induces a ranking which represents the structural importance of a single node in the network.
 Rankings analysis allows us to compare more than one centrality simultaneously.
 The comparison will be developed by computing a distance function between rankings.
 In particular in this work we refer to the Minkowski distance, also known as $L_p$-norm distance.

 Let us order the scores of each node obtained for each centrality measure $k$ and let $r_i^k$ be the position of the node $i$ with respect to $k$.
 The Minkowski distance $d({\bf r}_i,{\bf r}_j)$ is